silanluetan40882407/kas/README.md

 Added proper error handling
 Added new feature for better user experience - v3.3.4 Fixed typo in documentation - update 24
+Added new feature for better user experience - 956